carneades/carneades-3/doc/manual/editing.md

 filter the statements in the list by typing some text in the text field at the top of the list.

-You can additional premises by clicking on the "Add Premise" button.
+You can insert additional premises by clicking on the "Add Premise" button.
 Premises can be deleted by clicking on the "Remove this premise" button immediately below each premise.

 ### Strict or Defeasible Arguments